 - Pull up your analytics.
 Get overwhelmed.
 Go back to building product.

 Where did the learning happen?
 What was the point of looking at the analytics?
 Why’d you even set up any analytics in the first place?!

 That leaves us with a disappointing process for making web products:

 That’s a recipe for failure.

-The Lean Startup, which you've probably heard about but never actually read, advocates a much more successful process:
+The Lean Startup, which you’ve probably heard about but may have never actually read, advocates a much more successful process:

 - Build an experimental product.

 - Measure how people respond to your experiment.

 - Learn whether your experiment worked or not.